 Internet/Ethernet 16 Relay Board - IP, SNMP, Web, Home Automation with DAEnetIP2

 IP relay board with 16 SPDT relays (up to 15A each).
 Additionaly 8 analog inputs are avilable for various sensors.
 You can connect the board localy or via Internet and control it via computer software, web browser, command line, android mobile device.
 Easy to integrate in your code with our software examples.
+Supported by DRMv3 software.
 Works with Home Assistant, Domoticz and OpenHAB home automation systems as well as with Node-RED IoT platform.
 Now with FREE Android and iOS App!

 - Brand: Denkovi Assembly Electronics ltd.